Club Green Streets

 Club Green Streets is a professional football club based in Malé, Maldives that competes in the Dhivehi Premier League, the top flight of Maldivian football.
 The club was founded in 2010, starting in the third division, and earned promotion to the 2nd division as the runners up in 2012.
 They later earned promotion to the first division in 2016 after an unbeaten season.
 The club and its head coach Sobah Mohamed has mutually decided to continue their journey further by taking on the club's latest and biggest challenge since its inception.

 The club was established in the hopes of uniting the youth of Machangolhi through the power of football.
 It is still the club's main goal to provide positions within the club to as many local youngsters and to promote and develop young talents while providing them a platform to showcase their abilities.
 Club Green Streets Academy will kick-off in 2017 as part of this objective, to scout for hidden talents and to develop and nurture these athletes for the betterment of the game and future of football in the country.

 History

 Registered with 70 members in 2010, Club Green Streets has enjoyed the privilege of increasing the size of the club in terms of membership, with over 400 registered members, becoming strongest local clubs in the capital city of Maldives.
 Club Green Streets was registered as a recreational sports club for the youth of Machangolhi.
 The club participated in other sports such as basketball, futsal and baibalaa.

+Relegation controversy

+On the final day of the 2025–26 Dhivehi Premier League season, Green Streets failed to fulfill their fixture against New Radiant, resulting in a 2–0 forfeit loss.
+The result allowed the club to avoid relegation on goal difference, as a loss by four or more goals would have seen them drop below Club Valencia into the relegation zone.
+Following the match, Valencia accused Green Streets of match-fixing and petitioned the FAM, AFC, and FIFA.
+The Football Association of Maldives (FAM) subsequently fined Green Streets 50,000 rufiyaa and imposed a transfer ban, though the result was upheld.
+The club denied the allegations, stating the no-show was caused by a viral outbreak of flu and diarrhea within the squad.